angular/angular/aio/content/guide/ngmodule-faq.md

 Components referenced in router configuration are added automatically.
 These two mechanisms account for almost all entry components.

-If your app happens to bootstrap or dynamically load a component _by type_ in some other manner, you must add it to `entryComponents` explicitly.
+If your application happens to bootstrap or dynamically load a component _by type_ in some other manner, you must add it to `entryComponents` explicitly.

 Although it's harmless to add components to this list,